-POMC deficiency obesity is a life-threatening ultra-orphan disease, with approximately 50 patients reported to date.
-We estimate actual prevalence of this disorder may range between 100 and 500 patients worldwide.
+POMC deficiency obesity is a life-threatening, ultra-rare orphan disease, with approximately 50 patients reported to date.
+Ultra-rare orphan diseases are generally categorized as those that affect fewer than 20 patients per million.
+We believe that our addressable patient population for this disorder is approximately 100 to 500 patients worldwide.
 Like PWS, patients with POMC deficiency have unrelenting hyperphagia that begins in infancy and they develop severe, early onset obesity.
 POMC deficiency obesity results from two different homozygous genetic defects, both upstream of MC4R.
 Currently, there is no approved treatment for the obesity and hyperphagia associated with this genetic disorder.
 We have initiated a Phase 2, open-label, clinical trial to evaluate the effects of up to 12 weeks of setmelanotide treatment on weight reduction and hunger in approximately six patients with POMC deficiency obesity.
-The initial patient in this trial lost 25.8 kg, or 56.9 lbs., over the first 13 weeks of treatment, immediately regained weight on withdrawal of drug, and resumed outstanding weight loss upon re-initiation of setmelanotide treatment in a long-term extension.
+The initial patient in this trial lost 25.8 kg, or 56.9 lbs., over the first 13 weeks of treatment, immediately regained weight on withdrawal of drug, and resumed outstanding weight loss upon re-initiation of setmelanotide treatment in a long-term extension and has lost 51 kgs, or 112 lbs., over 42 weeks.
+Our second POMC patient has been treated for 10 weeks and has lost 17.8 kgs, or 39.2 lbs.
 We expect to report results from this trial in the first half of 2016.
-Based on our consultations with the FDA, we intend to pursue an accelerated path to approval of setmelanotide for POMC deficiency obesity.
+Based on our consultations with the FDA, we intend to pursue a faster path to approval of setmelanotide for POMC deficiency obesity, similar to the faster path we intend to seek in connection with the use of setmelanotide to treat obesity in PWS patients.
+In addition, we intend to apply for orphan drug designation for the use of setmelanotide for the treatment of POMC deficiency obesity.

-We are also focusing on additional upstream MC4 pathway deficiencies for which setmelanotide can function as replacement therapy.
+We are also focusing on additional upstream MC4 pathway deficiencies for which setmelanotide can function as replacement therapy and provide activation of the pathway downstream of the defect, promoting satiety and weight control.
 We intend to expand setmelanotide development to include two other upstream disorders, POMC heterozygous deficiency obesity and LepR deficiency obesity, for which there is also high unmet need and no approved or effective therapy.
 POMC heterozygous deficiency obesity results from the loss of function in one of two POMC genes.
 This condition is more prevalent than POMC deficiency obesity, affecting an estimated 2% of patients with severe, early onset obesity.
 We estimate that the addressable patient population may consist of approximately 4,000 patients in the United States.
-LepR deficiency obesity is an ultra-orphan disease resulting in extreme hyperphagia and severe early onset obesity, with an estimated prevalence of 1% of subjects with severe, early onset obesity.
+LepR deficiency obesity is an ultra-rare orphan disease resulting in extreme hyperphagia and severe early onset obesity, with an estimated prevalence of 1% of subjects with severe, early onset obesity.
 Like other deficiencies upstream in the MC4 pathway, LepR deficiency results in loss of function in the MC4 pathway.
 We estimate actual prevalence could be between 500 and 2,000 patients worldwide.

 We intend to initiate Phase 2 clinical trials for both POMC heterozygous deficiency obesity and LepR deficiency obesity in the first half of 2016 to evaluate the effects of setmelanotide on hunger and weight in these disorders.
 We expect to report results from these trials in the first half of 2017.
-We also intend to pursue accelerated paths to approval for setmelanotide for both POMC heterozygous deficiency obesity and LepR deficiency obesity.
+We also intend to pursue faster paths to approval for setmelanotide for both POMC heterozygous deficiency obesity and LepR deficiency obesity.